lski/webpack-babel-typescript-react-template/Readme.md

 It would be ideal if:

 -   I will add a module/nomodule split for output as soon as it lands in webpack 5+
--   Add Dockerfile for docker development
+-   Attempt to combine Dockerfile.dev into Dockerfile
 -   This project either prepared for testing or added generic testing in ready for the developer, but need to decide on Cypress or Jest.
 -   Add manifest files to public for PWA support
 -   Add favicon to public